 Yes, it’s possible to do a tooth implant, even several implants, in a single day.
-In fact, in procedures like Teeth-In-A-Day, All on 4, all implants are surgically placed in a single appointment.
+In fact, in procedures like Teeth-In-A-Day, 4 on 1 full arch, all implants are surgically placed in a single appointment.

 2. Do you get put to sleep when getting a dental implant?